-FET, Opto, VCA, Vari-MU…..you’ve probably heard these names to describe types of compressors, you sort of know which type is good for what, but what do they really mean?
-Each name describes a different type of circuit design that the compressor uses to react to the signal you put through it.
+FET, Opto, VCA, Vari-MU…..you’ve probably heard these names to describe types of compressors, you sort of know which type is right for what, but what do they really mean?
+Each name represents a different type of circuit design that the compressor uses to react to the signal you put through it.

 Field-effect Transistors, or FETs, use an electric field to control the gain of the unit.
 The most popular example is the iconic 1176.
 FET style compression has super fast attack and release capabilities which really allows you to shape the transients.
 This makes them a favorite on drums for many engineers.

-The 1176 is synonymous with FET compression but some lesser known FET compressors include the Daking FET III, Chandler Little Devil, and the popular 1176 Clone by Warm Audio which I’ve hear great things about.
+The 1176 is synonymous with FET compression, but some lesser known FET compressors include the Daking FET III, Chandler Little Devil, and the popular 1176 Clone by Warm Audio which I’ve heard great things about.

 These compressors use a photocell as a detector and a light bulb or LED to determine the gain reduction.
 The light will glow depending on the strength of signal passing through it and reduce the gain accordingly.
 These compressors are much less sensitive to transients and peaks due to the lag experienced by the photocell.
 Contrary to what it might seem because of how fast the speed of light is, opto compressors are considered to be slow and smooth.

 Most opto compressors don’t have total control over the attack and release settings, like the LA-2A which is arguably the most well known and highly regarded compressor of all time.
 The attack time is frequency dependent which is very likely the main reason these units have such character.